algolia/instantsearch-ios/docgen/src/getting-started-part2.md

 - How to configure the widget.
 - How to specify the look and feel of your refinement cells.

-## Display your data from multiple hits
+## Display data from multiple hits

 It is probable that your app is targeting multiple indices: for example, you want to search through bestbuy items, as well as IKEA items.
 Let's see how this is possible.